raacker/raacker.github.io_backup/_posts/Linux/2017-06-26-make-a-shared-directory-in-your-virtual-machinevirtualbox.markdown

 Now you can find the sf_'folder name' on your desktop.

 When I tried this with Lubuntu, it didn't work well actually.
 I think some of linux distribution support automation or shared folder options.
-If you're facing the problem, feel free to comment below.
+If you're facing any problem, feel free to comment below.